Link: Apply now for the Southwest® Rapid Rewards® Performance Business Credit Card

 Southwest Performance Business Card Bonus: 80K Points

 The Southwest Performance Business Card has a bonus of 80,000 Rapid Rewards points after spending $5,000 within three months.

-Southwest has a revenue-based frequent flyer program, and as a general rule of thumb you can expect that you’ll need to redeem 83 Rapid Rewards points for each dollar of airfare.
-In other words, each Rapid Rewards point gets you roughly 1.2 cents towards the cost of a Southwest Airlines ticket.
+Southwest has a revenue-based frequent flyer program, and as a general rule of thumb, you can expect that you’ll need to redeem 83 Rapid Rewards points for each dollar of airfare.
+In other words, each Rapid Rewards point gets you roughly 1.2 cents toward the cost of a Southwest Airlines ticket.

 This means that 80,000 Rapid Rewards points will get you roughly $960 worth of airfare on Southwest Airlines, which is huge.
 As I’ll explain below, there are potentially ways to get even more value than that.

 One of the best values in travel is the Southwest Airlines Companion Pass, and the welcome bonus on the card gives you a fantastic head start toward that.